<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 Fraudulent online surveys hurt not only consumers but brands, too.
 Companies can suffer reputational damage as a result of scam-filled online surveys or even lose money if the information taken during survey scams is resold to them as genuine lead information by fraudsters.

 What is an online survey scam?
 How does it affect consumers and brands?
+Is paid online surveys legit?
+Is money survey legit?
+Is paid survey legit?
+Are survey websites legit?
 Most importantly, what can you do to find and stop survey fraud?

 What Is a Survey Scam?